 Yes.
-This is one of the Argentine classics that surely hits the right spot if you're a fan of dulce de leche.
+This is one of the Argentine classics that surely hit the right spot if you're a fan of dulce de leche.
 It's a cookie with some dulce de leche on top and then coated with chocolate.
-If you haven't heard of dulce de leche before, maybe you would want to read about it here and how easy it is to make it at home.
+If you haven't heard of dulce de leche before, maybe you would want to read my post on how to make dulce de leche at home.

 My husband and his entire family are huge fans of dulce de leche.
 As expected, of course.
 In Argentina this sweet treat is called conitos de dulce de leche.
 It means little cones of dulce de leche.
 My husband always tell the stories of when he was growing up they sometimes bought and had these cones as a treat.

 It's not like that here in Spain.
 Since living here, he said they haven't seen any place selling these cones.
 Maybe because that type of sweets is foreign here.
 It's like if I was expecting my Asian turnover peanut pancakes to be sold here.
 Right?

 Me being me, of course I just need to recreate the cones at home.
 Why not?

 Personally for me, there's a feel of satisfaction when I can prepare a homemade version of a dish that brings any of us closer to our home countries.
 And usually the homemade version will end up being tastier than store bought ones.

 It's the same with this recipe.
 Apart from bringing back the memories, my husband's family and he himself said that these cones taste so much better.
 That just bursts my heart with happiness.

 These cones recipe doesn't really take so much ingredients, really.
 I guess the fact that they're homemade only, using good and fresh ingredients.. elevate the taste and quality.